tensorflow/tensorflow/g3doc/OpDefinitions.md

     constraining the input type to be tensor/vector elements or that the elemental type be of a specific type (e.g., output of sign is of elemental type `i1`) or class (e.g., float like).
-*   Constraints on an operands of an operation.
+*   Constraints across operands and results of an operation.
 For example, enabling specifying equality constraints on type/constituents of a type (shape and elemental type) between operands and results (e.g., the output type of an add is the same as those of the input operands).

 In general there is an input/output transfer function which maps the inputs to the outputs (e.g., given input X and Y [or slices thereof] with these sizes, the